AndreSantos03/AndreSantos03-Y3S1-ProgFuncionalLogica2/README.md

     Right (SWhile condition bodyStatement, rest)
 ```

+#### Main Parsing Function `parse`

-`parse` is the main parsing function that applies the lexer to the input string and then processes the tokens to form a list of statements.
+`parser` combines all parsing functionalities.
+It applies the lexer and processes tokens to form a sequence of statements, representing the structured format of the input program.

 ```haskell
 parse :: String -> [Stm]